Undergraduate Course Catalog 2010-2011

-Professor: Victor A. Benassi, Ellen S. Cohn, Peter S. Fernald, Kenneth Fuld, Benjamin Harris, Robert G. Mair, John D. Mayer, Edward J. O'Brien, David B. Pillemer, Rebecca M. Warner, William R. Woodward
+Professor: Victoria L. Banyard, Victor A. Benassi, Ellen S. Cohn, Robert C. Drugan, Peter S. Fernald, Kenneth Fuld, Benjamin Harris, Robert G. Mair, John D. Mayer, Edward J. O'Brien, David B. Pillemer, Rebecca M. Warner, William R. Woodward

-Research Assistant Professor: Melissa K. Holt, Lisa M. Jones, Kimberly J. Lema
+Research Associate Professor: Lisa M. Jones, Kimberly J. Mitchell

 Affiliate Assistant Professor: Zorana Ivcevic

-Lecturer: Robert P. Eckstein, Mark J. Henn, Michael A. Mangan, Kelly Peracchi
+Lecturer: Robert P. Eckstein, Joan Glutting, Michael A. Mangan, Kelly Peracchi